Hotmoka/hotmoka/tutorial/Takamaka.md

 nonce of gamete: 1
 family-0.0.1-SNAPSHOT.jar stored at: 4c5977f8f621cfeca03b903ab3a69b2cbf1ea76ca1138a312900ad13182bf622
 ```

+> Different runs will print different values, since the key pair of the
+> gamete will vary randomly.

 The `addJarStoreTransaction()` method executes a new transaction on the node, whose goal
 is to install a jar inside it.
 The jar is provided as a sequence of bytes